mixpanel/mixpanel-android/readme.txt

        A version of each release is hosted in Maven central, and will not require you to manually download or install any artifacts.

+* Fallback to HTTP from HTTPS is disabled by default

+  In previous releases, the Mixpanel library would automatically fall back to communicating over HTTP if HTTPS communication failed.
+This was to facilitate use on Android 2.2 (Froyo) and older OS versions, which had poor support for modern SSL certificates.

+  In the 4.0.0, HTTP fallback behavior is disabled by default, but can be reenabled for users who intend to ship to older devices by adding the following tags to the <application> tag in the Application's AndroidManifest.xml:

+    <meta-data android:name="com.mixpanel.android.MPConfig.DisableFallback"
+               android:value="false" />

 * Support for Mixpanel surveys.
 Support takes the form of two new API calls and some new default automatic behavior